A Family and Caregivers Guide to Home Safety for the Disabled

 The Criteria for Silver Alerts

-For instance, California will only issue a Silver Alert if several conditions are met, including this one: “The missing person is 65 years of age or older, developmentally disabled or cognitively impaired.”
-The law enforcement agency leading the investigation must also have reason to believe that the elderly person “has gone missing under unexplained or suspicious circumstances.”
+California issues a Silver Alert only if several conditions are met.
+One is this: “The missing person is 65 years of age or older, developmentally disabled or cognitively impaired.”
+There’s also this: “The law enforcement agency determines that the person has gone missing under unexplained or suspicious circumstances.”

 Silver Alerts for Children